Administrative information for authors

 The practice of the MIT Press is not to distribute unsecured electronic versions of MIT Press books unless we have previously agreed to publish them as open access editions.
 Authors who would like access to final PDF versions of their own books or book chapters on or after publication may request these files for limited use in their own research or writing.
 (Pre-publication files are not available.)
 We ask that authors refrain from posting book files or distributing them to students, colleagues, or anyone else.
 This is to protect their own interest in the work as well that of the press.
 Unsecured PDFs can quickly make their way to file sharing sites where illegal copies of copyrighted works are available for download.

-If you require digital files of your book for any reason, please contact your acquisitions editor.
+If you require digital files of your book for personal use, please contact your acquisitions editor.
 If your request is for course use, please contact our textbook manager, Michelle Pullano.

 Digital Partners and Products